Growing Green Grass Together

 From five to eight people.
 Now more than twenty people.
-We finally can rent a bigger house (now with kitchen) and slowly stepping our milestones.
-One person came, we buy our first refrigerator.
+We finally can rent a bigger house (now with a kitchen) and slowly stepping our milestones.
+One person came, and we bought our first refrigerator.
 I provide free coffee and drinks.
-We don’t even have cleaning service–we wash the dishes ourselves, we make our own office cleaning schedule (and teased the one who late to do their cleaning part).
+We don’t even have a cleaning service–we wash the dishes ourselves, make our office cleaning schedule (and tease the ones who are late to do their cleaning part).
 None of them seem forced to do it all.
-We do it happily, and that what makes us looks like a family rather than coworkers.
+We do it happily, which makes us look like a family rather than coworkers.

-I remember when one of my early employee–now my marketing manager– can’t believe that the coffee and drinks in the kitchen are free.
-She said, “I have to pay for one cup of coffee back in my internship days in a company.
+I remember when one of my early employees–now my marketing manager– couldn’t believe that the coffee and drinks in the kitchen were free.
+She said, “I had to pay for one cup of coffee back in my internship days in a company.
 I can’t believe you do this every month for us,”

-I also set them free to explore their own talents.
-One of the designers has a very popular Dribbble account.
-My Creative Director, Fajar Indra, is one one the well-known local landscape photographer.
-One of marketing member is a book illustrator, she has done many popular book covers!
-My creative manager, he has zero design skills at first, but he has a spirit to learn more–now his presentation design is the best in our company!
-And there are so much more.
-I’m proud of their individual achievements, and the value they bring to the company, together
+I also set them free to explore their talents.
+One of the designers has a viral Dribbble account.
+My Creative Director, Fajar Indra, is a well-known local landscape photographer.
+One of the marketing members is a book illustrator; she has done many popular book covers!
+My creative manager has zero design skills at first, but he has a spirit of learning more–now his presentation design is the best in our company!
+And there is so much more.
+I’m proud of their achievements and the value they bring to the company together.

-And how this story connected to Jacob’s post?
-My employees might once in his position (underpaid), but they never give up on me.
-Because they feel free to explore their skill, free to improve, respected, and they got the feeling that this is their fight too.
+And how is this story connected to Jacob’s post?
+My employees might once be in their position (underpaid), but they never give up on me.
+Because they feel free to explore their skill, free to improve, respected, and they get the feeling that this is their fight too.
+When the company is getting bigger, so do they.
 We’re in this together.
-When the company is getting bigger, so do they.

 Like Jacob said, “Trust me when I say “the grass isn’t always greener on the other side”, and even if it may look like it is – the water bill is higher.
 Life and your career shouldn’t always be about money.
 Find balance.”

 Yup.
 My grass wasn’t even green.
-But slowly, by pay ‘the water bill’ by myself, now along with my employees, we eventually make our grass greener each day.
-By giving all I have to my employees, I make them stand with me, and I’m sure they will give their all to the company too.
+But slowly, by paying ‘the water bill’ by myself, now along with my employees, we eventually make our grass greener each day.
+By giving all I have to my employees, I make them stand with me, and I’m sure they will give their all to the company.

-With all the things we achieve right now, I dare to say that we find the balance Jacob mentioned.
+With all the things we are achieving right now, I dare to say that we have found the balance Jacob mentioned.

-For you who plan to build your own business, here is my message.
+Here is my message for you who plan to build your own business.
 Give all you have first.
 Respect first, and you’ll be respected.
-Set your team free to explore their passion and talent rather than bind them in such ‘work-policies’.
+Set your team to explore their passion and talent rather than bind them in such ‘work policies.’
 Eventually, you’ll get more than you expected.
-You’ll have a loyal coworker (family), big business, your own office building, hundreds of clients, etc. Your grass will eventually green.
+You’ll have a loyal coworker (family), big business, office building, hundreds of clients, etc. Your grass will eventually green, Growing Green Grass Together.

 Now we’re already moving into our very own office building.
 Another milestone reached, see?
 A long journey still awaits.
 What can we achieve together in the future?